uwsampa/graphbench/benchmark/hadoop/bfs/README.md

 ## Reference
 This directory contains a Hadoop implementation of BFS.

-The code is based on the code from This code is based on Deepika Mohan's SSSPJob: http://hadooptutorial.wikispaces.com/file/view/SSSPJob.java
+The code is based on Deepika Mohan's SSSPJob: http://hadooptutorial.wikispaces.com/file/view/SSSPJob.java

 Also reference to: